The Best Arcades in Portland

 Emilly Prado is a writer, award-winning journalist and consultant living in Portland.
 Read More

-Going to an arcade is a fascinating, multi-sensory experience that has never been just for kids.
+Going to an arcade is a fascinating, multisensory experience that has never been just for kids.
 Arcades in Portland offer visitors plenty of opportunities to dive into a good game.
-Read on for our picks, from family-friendly arcades to dive bars and adults-only bar arcades.
+Read on for our picks, from family-friendly arcades to pinball-packed dive bars and adults-only arcade bars.

 Family-Friendly Arcades in Portland